herkkules/herkkules/README.md

 ### Product Owner, Visma
 **Multinational FinTech SaaS** (1 year)

-> **Corporate Innovation Unit**:
->   - Led the creation of a corporate innovation unit, providing a structured foundation for advanced initiatives and sustained competitiveness.
+>   - Led the creation of a **corporate innovation unit**, providing a structured foundation for advanced initiatives and sustained competitiveness.
 >   - Directed initiatives involving distributed systems and machine learning to deliver scalable and data-driven systems.

 > **Stakeholder Management**: